 Although Elcano takes up most of his time, Charles occasionally manages to get away from it all: in December 2016 he was a visiting professor at the Universidade Católica Portuguesa (Lisbon), and in June 2017 he held the Ortega y Gasset visiting professorship at the Hebrew University of Jerusalem.

-In June 2017, Charles was appointed a Companion of the Order of St Michael and St George in recognition of his services to British – Spanish relations.
+In June 2017, Charles was appointed a Companion of the Order of St Michael and St George in recognition of his services to British – Spanish relations, and his investiture took place at Buckingham Palace in December of that year.

 In the course of his academic career, Charles has supervised eight doctoral theses, and examined more than twenty.
 He has also been fortunate to teach, lecture or take part in seminars held in more than thirty countries in Europe, the Americas, Africa and Asia.
 He is an enthusiastic tweeter, and can be followed here: @CharlesTPowell